Nigel6144/-Automated-Toll-Gate-Security-System-using-OpenCV-and-ESP8266/README.md

   - Copy your Project URL and API Key.

-### Microcontroller Setup (ESP8266/ESP32)
+### 2. Microcontroller Setup (ESP8266/ESP32)

-  -Open backend.c in Arduino IDE.
+  - Open backend.c in Arduino IDE.

-  -Install the required libraries via Library Manager:
+  - Install the required libraries via Library Manager:

     - ArduinoJson

     - Preferences

     - WiFiClientSecure

-### Configuration:
+### 3. Configuration:
 Update the following variables in the code with your credentials:

 - const char* ssid = "YOUR_WIFI_SSID";